haglobah/manzanit0.github.io/_posts/2020-05-08-asp-core-razor-wizard.md

 ### The Razor Page

-The latter model the view of the different steps of the wizard.
-However, we still haven't tallked about the actual page that is going to contain the different steps and the handlers, to decide which to render when, and what to do with the data?
+The latter classes model the view of the different steps of the wizard.
+However, we still haven't talked about the actual page that is going to contain the different steps and the handlers, in order to decide which step to render when, and what to do with the data.
 Let's start with a Page that orchestrates our viewmodels.

 ```cs
 public class Index : PageModel